 Step 2: Type “systeminfo” command.

-Method #3: Using Intel Processor Identification Utility (Intel users)
+Method #3: Using Intel Processor Identification Utility (Only for Intel users)

 Step 1: Download and Install Intel Processor Identification Utility.

 Step 2: Run the application and navigate to “CPU Technologies” tab.

 If you see tick mark next to “Intel Virtualization Technology” then you can be certain that your processor supports hardware Virtualization.

 Method #4: AMD-V with RVI Hyper-V Compatibility Utility (Only for AMD users)

 If AMD is the manufacturer of your computer’s CPU then you need to download and run “AMD-V with RVI Hyper-V Compatibility Utility” tool which you can download from the manufacturer’s website.

 Step 1: Download and Install AMD-V with RVI Hyper V Compatibility Utility.

 Step 2:Launch the tool with elevated privileges by extracting all its content.
 You will see something like the below screenshot.